sbrzt/sbrzt.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Metadata
+  - Linked Open Data publishing
-  - Ontologies
+  - Methodology modeling
+  - Data mining and analysis
   - Digital Humanities
-  - Linked Open Data
   - Open Science
   - User Experience Design

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Digital Humanities and Digital Knowledge
+    - course: Master in Digital Humanities and Digital Knowledge
       institution: University of Bologna
       year: 2020
-    - course: BSc in Cultural Heritage
+    - course: Bachelor in Cultural Heritage
       institution: University of Milan
       year: 2017